anuragsinghofficial2611/anuragsinghofficial2611/README.md

 I'm **Anurag Singh**, a Computer Science student and developer who enjoys turning ideas into real-world products.

-My primary focus is **full-stack development**, with a growing interest in **backend engineering, system design, AI/ML, and open source**.

 I enjoy understanding **how things work under the hood** rather than simply making them work.

 ```yaml